tstack/lnav/docs/source/usage.rst

 .. note::

-  Remote file access is implemented by transferring an `αcτµαlly pδrταblε εxεcµταblε <https://justine.lol/ape.html>`_ to the destination and invoking it.
+  Remote file access is implemented through a "tailer" executable that is transferred to the host.
+The tailer handles requests from lnav for synchronizing file blocks, completing path names, previewing files, and so on.

+  There are two implementations of the tailer: Python3 and an `αcτµαlly pδrταblε εxεcµταblε <https://justine.lol/ape.html>`_.
+  If the target host does not have Python3 installed, the APE binary will be used.
 An APE binary can run on most any x86_64 machine and OS (i.e. MacOS, Linux, FreeBSD, Windows).
-The binary is baked into the lnav executable itself, so there is no extra setup that needs to be done on the remote machine.
+The implementations are baked into the lnav executable itself.
+So, there is no extra setup that needs to be done on the remote machine.

-  The binary file is named ``tailer.bin.XXXXXX`` where *XXXXXX* is 6 random digits.
+  The tailer is copied to the user's home directory and is named ``tailer.bin.XXXXXX`` where *XXXXXX* is 6 random digits.
-  The file is, under normal circumstancies, deleted immediately.
+  Under normal circumstances, the file should be deleted immediately.

 Command Output
 ^^^^^^^^^^^^^^